teroyks/vh-test-dataset-version-trigger/README.md

 Set the trigger values:

 - Title: descriptive title, e.g. `Dataset version -> new data handler pipeline`
-- Trigger type: `Webhook`
+- Trigger type: `Notification`
 - Actions: `Run Pipeline`
   - Source Commit Reference: `main` (or e.g. a reference to a specific commit)
   - Pipeline Name: `Dataset handling automation` (the name used in the `valohai.yaml` file)
   - Pipeline Title: (the title for the pipeline runs created by this trigger)
   - Payload input name: `parse-notification.payload` (step and input names from `valohai.yaml`)

-Save the trigger and copy it’s URL for the next step.

-### 3. Create Notification Channel

-Go to _Settings_ > _Notifications_ > _Channels_ > _Create new channel_.

-- Name: descriptive name e.g. `Trigger Pipeline to handle new dataset version`
-- Type: `Webhook`
-- ✅ Enabled
-- Ownership: `Organization`
-- URL: the URL from the trigger
-- Method: `POST`
+A _Managed Trigger Channel_ notification channel is automatically created for you when you save the trigger.

-### 4. Create Project Notification
+### 3. Create Project Notification

 Go to _Settings_ > _Notifications_ > _Project Notifications_ > _Create new notification routing_.

 - Event: `dataset version is created`
 - Filter events by users: `All users`
-- Channel: select the channel you created in step 3.
+- Channel: select the `Launches trigger: TRIGGER_TITLE` channel (for the trigger you just created).

 ## Testing